0Strategist0/KyeLDC/README.md

 # Kye's Final Folder
 *Kye Emond, August 2022*

-This folder contains the initial results of my work.
+This repository contains the initial results of my work.
 It has two subdirectories and one other file, which I will explain below:

 ## LearningDocuments